panoptes/panoptes.github.io/hardware/camera_box.md

 ## Camera enclosure box
 * For this part refer to the [Camera Enclosure Box]({{ site.url }}/tech_drawings/CameraEnclosure_01.PDF).
-* Open the lid to the enclosure and mark the position of the 5 holes on the bottom surface.
+* Open the lid to the enclosure and mark the position of the five (5) holes on the bottom surface.
-* By either placing it in a vice or having a colleague hold the box tightly, slowly drill out 8 mm diameter holes in the location of the 4 outer marks.
-Drill out a 13 mm hole for the central hole.
+* By either placing it in a vice or having a colleague hold the box tightly, slowly drill out 8 mm diameter holes in the location of the four (4) outer marks.
+* Start with a 5 mm pilot hole and slowly step up drill bit size until you have drilled out a 15 mm hole for the central hole by .
 If you use a vice, make sure to use rags to not damage the box.

+{% include picture.html src="camera_box/011.jpg" src2="camera_box/012.jpg" caption="" %}
+{% include picture.html src="camera_box/005.jpg" src2="camera_box/006.jpg" caption="A sequence of images showing the drilling out of the center 15 mm hole by stepping up the drill bit size from 5 mm." %}

-* Next mark the position of the 2 large holes on the front surface of the box.
-To get the best results, push the left edge of the box (as per the bottom figure in Pan005.pdf) against a flat vertical surface.
+* Next mark the position of the two (2) large holes on the front surface of the box.
+To get the best results, push the left edge of the box (as per the bottom figure in the technical drawing) against a flat vertical surface.
 Mark the holes in the horizontal direction by using the vertical surface as a reference.
 * Drill out two pilot holes with a 5 mm drill bit.
 * Once again either mount the box in a vice or get a friend to hold it very tightly before you drill out the two large holes.
 Note the plastic is quiet soft and the drill goes through easily.
 * Put the hole saw and associated drill bit into your cordless drill.
 While the box is being held, proceed to drill out the two large holes in the front panel.
 Best results are achieved when the drill is kept perpendicular to the surface and pressure is put on the drill while it is cutting.
 Hole saws can be very aggressive so be careful.
 The plastic box is relatively soft and the hole saw goes through with minimal effort.